About Camilla Sage

 You have spent years trying to manage your relationship with food through discipline or control, and sense that something deeper in the body may be involved.

-You function well in many areas of life but feel privately exhausted by the tension around food, eating, or weight.
+You function well in many areas of life but feel privately exhausted by the tension around food, eating, weight or your relationship to your body.

 You are less interested in another strategy and more interested in understanding what your nervous system has been carrying.

-You are open to approaching change as a steady process rather than a quick solution.
+You are open to approaching change as a steady process, where trust is built over time.

 Wondering where to start?